illej/chat-app/README.md

 # chat-app

-Minimal command-line chat application written in C using Enet (http://enet.bespin.org/index.html).
+Minimal command-line chat application written in C using ENet (http://enet.bespin.org/index.html).

 ## Setup
 ### Windows
 Requires Microsoft's C compiler (MSVC), which can be obtained via the Visual Studio BuildTools (https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16).

-Run setup.bat to download Enet and build the apps (chat_server.exe and chat_client.exe).
+Run scripts\setup.bat to download ENet and build the apps, or scripts\build.bat to just recompile.

+Once built they can be found in the build directory.
+Simply run these from the command prompt.

 ### Linux
-Requires GCC and libpthread
+Requires GCC

-Run setup.sh to download Enet and build the apps (chat.srv and chat.cl).
+Run scripts/setup.sh to download and install ENet and build the apps (chat.srv and chat.cl), or scripts/build.sh to just recompile.

+Once built they can be found in the build directory.
+However, to run them call scripts/run.sh with "server" or "client" as an argument.
+This is because the LD_LIBRARY_PATH environment variable needs to be set to find the ENet library.

-## Running
+## Configuration
-Once built, both server and client can be run from separate prompts on the same machine out of the box (see server.cfg).
+server.cfg is used by the client app to determine the public IP and port of the server.
+Configure this as you wish.